 Have you ever been in a relationship you weren’t excited about?
 Any relationship.
 A relationship between you and your job, another person, a cultural norm, or even yourself?

 When you introduce yourself to someone, do you use your profession as one of the first ways to describe who you are?

 When you’re working, are you invested in the mission of the company you’re part of?

-Many of us live our lives completely unaware we are being complacent, however, yet we feel a disconnection somewhere.
+Many of us live our lives completely unaware we are misaligned, however, yet we feel an ambiguous disconnection somewhere.
 We often take jobs or follow career paths (or even get in relationships!) for years without having any deep connection to them beyond having them pay our bills.
-Don’t get me wrong, paying bills a totally appropriate and respectable reason to work any job for however long is necessary.
+Don’t get me wrong, paying bills is a totally appropriate and respectable reason to work any job for however long is necessary.
 That’s usually why we work, right?
-Sure, but the point is that many times we yearn for more than it just paying our bills.
+Sure, but the point is that many times we yearn for more than just paying our bills.

-For those that feel that painful disconnection, I encourage you to create a mission statement or a set of values to live by.
+For those that feel that disconnect, I encourage you to create a mission statement or a set of values to live by.
 To imagine that your life is a company you’d dream to work at.
 What would that company’s values and mode of operation be?
-This takes time, but as you figure it out, commit to it, audit it, and live your life accordingly.
+This takes time, but as you figure it out, commit to it, take regular inventory of it, and adjust your actions accordingly.
 Be the best worker of this company and represent it well.

 The more we act and live in alignment with our personal values, versus the values others impose on us, the narrower the chasm becomes between us and our greatest desires.
 The closer we are to bridging ourselves to a life of living from a life of existence.
 And while this blog is using career direction as its example, the principle is global.
 It applies to your health, your friendships, your marriage, your sense of adventure.

 For me, I’m still editing and fine tuning my life’s values, but the current ones I reflect on regularly are: